 Code of the Samurai

 Step 2: Japanese Shoguns Game Exploration

-You will need the printable Japanese Shoguns Game, card stock, small game tokens like cubes, beans, or marbles that will be your armies, and two six sided dice for each player.
+You will need the printable Japanese Shoguns Game, card stock, small game tokens like cubes, beans, or marbles (your armies), and two six-sided dice for each player.

 In the game, each player is a military leader, a shogun, who is trying to come out on top in Japanese power.
 To win you must defeat the armies of your rival shoguns and amass more armies to yourself.